squidfunk/mkdocs-material/docs/alternatives.md

 ## Docusaurus

-[Docusaurus] by Facebook is a very popular documentation generator and a good choice if you or your company are already using [React] to build your site.
+[Docusaurus] by Meta (Facebook) is a very popular documentation generator and a good choice if you or your company are already using [React] to build your site.
 It will generate a [single page application] which is fundamentally different from the site Material for MkDocs generates for you.